sharonbartov/chatbot_app/README.md

 # chatbot_app
 ChatBot app using NodeJS

-1. Install dependencies
+1. Install dependencies:
 npm install

 2. Create a user at openai for a special key to and insert it to the .env file

-3. Start the app
+3. Start the app:
 npm start